katiem0/gh-bbc-exporter/README.md

-# BitBucket Cloud Exporter
+# gh-bbc-exporter

-A GitHub CLI extension for exporting BitBucket Cloud repositories into a format compatible with GitHub Enterprise migrations.
+A GitHub `gh` [CLI](https://cli.github.com/) extension for exporting BitBucket Cloud repositories into a format compatible with GitHub Enterprise migrations.

 ## Overview